Small Dairy Farmers Scheme

 The rate of payment will be calculated once all applications are received.

-In England, the rate of payment will be published on GOV.UK in mid-June 2017.
+In England, the rate of payment will be published on GOV.UK by the end of June 2017.
 RPA will aim to make payments to you by the end of July 2017, directly to the bank account details RPA holds.

 In Northern Ireland, the final rate of payment cannot be confirmed until DAERA calculates the amount of funding remaining from the EAA allocation.
 The rate will be published on GOV.UK.
 RPA will aim to make payments to you by the end of September 2017, directly to the bank account details RPA holds.